The goal of this tutorial is to make your own chatbot to

 be included in the prompt to the underlying model.

-- You can choose from
+- You can choose from a list of predefined instructions

 - e.g. “Customer Service Agent”